Categories

 *Actual amount of butter you get depends on fat content of the cream used.
 Holstein cows produce milk with the least amount of fat, while Jersey cows produce a fattier milk.

-**I use this culture starter; with 6 packets per box, they give a lot of product and a high quality one as contains Lactobacillus plantarum, which research suggests may help gut dysbiosis, like IBS, Crohn’s Disease and Colitis.
+**I use this culture starter; with 6 packets per box, this high quality one as contains Lactobacillus plantarum, which research suggests may help gut dysbiosis, like IBS, Crohn’s Disease and Colitis.

-***Butter that is washed tends to store longer than unwashed butter imo.
+***Butter that is washed tends to store longer than unwashed butter.

 This blog post may contain affiliate links, you can read here to learn more.